Preparing theologically and spiritually rooted leaders for social transformation

 The Badè Museum of Biblical Archaeology is dedicated to the preservation, education and explication of historical antiquities related to the Judeo-Christian tradition.

-Center for Lesbian and Gay Studies in Religion and Ministry advances the well-being of lesbian, gay, bisexual, and transgender people and transforms faith communities and the wider society by taking a leading role in shaping a new public discourse on religion, gender and sexuality through education, research, community building and advocacy.
+The Center for LGBTQ and Gender Studies in Religion (CLGS) advances the well-being of lesbian, gay, bisexual, and transgender people and transforms faith communities and the wider society by taking a leading role in shaping a new public discourse on religion, gender and sexuality through education, research, community building and advocacy.

 The Graduate Theological Union’s 11 affiliates, academic centers, and programs offer courses and public events that connect the GTU consortium to a wide network of faith traditions.